lbertenasco/experimental-crypto-tooltip/README.md

 # Experimental Crypto Tooltip

 Instantly retrieve and preview the content of any crypto address.
-Chrome extension by Experimental(e11)
+Chrome extension soon.

 Chrome Store link: